bigtreetech/docs/docs/PandaKnomi.md

     - Tap on the network name starting with `Panda_Knomi_` and enter the default password: `987654321`.
     - After successfully connecting to the Panda Knomi network, you will see a blue checkmark next to the network, and the Wi-Fi icon indicating a connection will appear in the top-right corner of the screen.

 - After connecting to the Panda Knomi hotspot, the webUI should automatically appear once you close the camera app on an iPhone or on Android there should be a prompt of `Connected (Login/Authentication required)` which you should click to enter the Web UI configuration interface.
 Sometimes due to network reasons, you need to wait for 10~20 seconds for this to appear.
-If you still cannot enter the Web UI configuration interface after waiting, you can manually enter [192.168.4.1](http://192.168.4.1) in the browser to access the Web UI configuration interface.
+If you still cannot enter the Web UI configuration interface after waiting, you can manually enter [192.168.254.1](http://192.168.254.1) for firmware versions `V1.0.4.1` and later (and use [192.168.4.1](http://192.168.4.1) for previous versions) in the browser to access the Web UI configuration interface.

 #### Connect Panda Knomi to the same Wi-Fi network as your printer